MatheusSw/MatheusSw/README.md

 - **Misc**\
 **Splunk** - Advanced\
 **AWS** - New (however I'm really excited to use it)\
-**SRE** - Experience with building dashboards on graphana, instrumenting metrics with Prometheus and alerting.
+**SRE** - Experience with building dashboards on grafana, instrumenting metrics with Prometheus and alerting.

 ## 📫 How to reach me:
 [E-mail](mailto:matheussouzaneg@gmail.com)\